Who are Arctic Shores?

 In this game, candidates are navigated from one task to the other in an interactive and eye-pleasing interface.
 The types of tasks candidates are faced with may involve some elements of traditional psychometric tests, but in a different form or shape.

-Watch the gamified-assessment SkyRise City in action (watch)
+Watch the gamified-assessment SkyRise City in action (watch on YT)